This blog may contain affiliate links. Read our disclosure policy for more info.

 You’ll cruise around the Gulf and the San Juan Islands taking in the picturesque scenery while keeping a close lookout for whales.
 With so many around, it’s very likely you’ll see a few!

 The best time of year to go whale watching in Vancouver is from May to October.
-You can expect to pay about $150 CAD for a half-day whale watching tour.
+You can expect to pay about $177 CAD for a half-day whale watching tour.
+This tour in particular has a 90% success rate of spotting humpbacks!

 24. Visit English Bay